 By contrast, under this theory, a bear market refers to how a bear will swipe downward with its paw.
 However, while literature contains numerous positive references to bulls throughout Western canon, etymologists have found little sound evidence for this specific theory in any historical record.

 A bearish investor, also known as a bear, is one who believes prices will go down.
 As with a bullish investor, investors can be bearish about either the market as a whole or individual stocks or specific sectors.
-Someone who believes, for example, that the stock of ABC Corp. will soon go down is said to be bearish on that company.
+Someone who believes ABC Corp.’s stock will soon go down is said to be bearish on that company.
 An investor who foresees a market-wide dip in stocks, bonds, commodities, currencies or alternative investments like collectibles, is said to be bearish because he or she anticipates a sustained and significant downturn.

 A bear market is one in which the prices of securities in a key market index (like the S&P 500) have been falling for a period of time by at least 20%.
-This isn’t a short-term dip like the one you’ll see during a correction, a time period when there are declines in prices of 10% to 20%.
-A bear market is a trend that leaves investors feeling pessimistic about the future outlook of financial markets or some part of a financial market.
+This isn’t a short-term dip like during a correction when there are price declines of 10% to 20%.
+A bear market is a trend that leaves investors feeling pessimistic about the future outlook of financial markets.
 A secular bear market is one that lasts for years.
 The longest U.S. bear market was 61 months, from March 10, 1937, to April 28, 1942.
 The most severe bear market chopped 86% from the market’s value; it extended from Sept.
 3, 1929 to July 8, 1932.

 It might be said that the prevailing sentiment of investors who expect a bear market is fear that a coming downturn will wipe out wealth.

 While this worked often enough to keep the practice going, it usually failed.
-This led to popular expressions of the time such as “don’t sell the bear’s skin before catching the bear,” “selling the bearskin” and “bearskin jobber.”
+This led to popular expressions of the time.
+These include “don’t sell the bear’s skin before catching the bear,” “selling the bearskin” and “bearskin jobber.”
 All of these basically referred to a warning about speculation and making promises you can’t keep, while a bearskin jobber basically was a way of calling someone a cheat and a liar.
-Today’s equivalent would be on the order of “don’t count your chickens before they’re hatched” and “snake oil salesman.”
+Today’s equivalent would be on the order of “don’t count your chickens before they hatch” and “snake oil salesman.”